sovereign-guides/sovbot/CONTRIBUTING.md

 1. Clone the repo with `git clone git@github.com:zayKenyon/sovbot.git`

-2. Enter the 'src' directory and rename `config.json.example` to `config.json` and fill in the values.
+2. Fill in the env variables with `cd src && mv config.json.example config.json && nano config.json`.

-3. Run `pm2 start ecosystem.config.js` to start the bot service.
+3. Install packages with `yarn install`

-(Assuming you're in the root directory)
+4. Run `pm2 start ecosystem.config.js` to start the bot service.

 `📝` When updating, you can use the `bash update.sh` script.